-So, what's the rub?
-Simply put, the set-up is prolonged and involved.
-One must retrieve all the paired devices' model numbers (usually on the back of the machine) and their inputs.
+So, what's the catch?
+Simply put, the setup is prolonged and involved.
+You must retrieve all the paired devices' model numbers (usually on the back of the machine) and their inputs.
 Making matters worse, the companion software that allows one to run the set-up through their computer is a bit buggy.
 With these kinds of shortcomings, you may be wondering why we rated this remote so highly.
-Once the Harmony 665 is set-up, it is incredible.
+Once the Harmony 665 is set up, it is incredible.
 You never have to fiddle with switching between multiple remotes, devices, and inputs ever again!

 The Logitech Harmony 950 is like Sauron's One Ring: it rules them all.
 Truly, this remote's capacity to control up to 15 devices and coordinate them into actions with the push of a button is worth the programming effort upfront.
-The unit's prodigious touch screen makes it easy to use it in the dark, too, and the gesture function with vibration confirmation means you don't even have to look at the control.
-This unit's customization options are truly vast and, once set-up, it's easy to operate.
+The unit's prodigious touch screen makes it easy to use in the dark, too, and the gesture function with vibration confirmation means you don't even have to look at the control.
+This remote's customization options are truly vast and, once set up, it's easy to operate.

-While the UltraPro is a breeze to set-up, this ease is largely the result of the limitations of the remote.
-For example, the remote lacks programmable keys that will perform multiple functions such as "watch movie" which, on other models here reviewed, will turn on a DVD player, change the TV to the appropriate channel, and input.
+While the UltraPro is a breeze to set up, this ease is largely the result of the limitations of the remote.
+For example, the remote lacks programmable keys that will perform multiple functions such as "watch movie" which, on other models, will turn on a DVD player, change the TV to the appropriate channel, and input.
 In the same vein, it also lacks programmable favorite channel buttons.
 Despite these customization shortfalls, we think that most people with basic home entertainment systems will find this remote to be more than enough to manage their devices.
 Moreover, they won't waste the better part of a day laboring to program the unit.

 As is often the case with streamlined products, the Pro's strengths can also be seen as weaknesses if they fail to meet your needs.
 For example, the unit's painless programming is the product of the limited customization options and the lack of multi-function keys which, on other devices, perform several tasks with a single button.
 An additional limitation that will make this remote inappropriate for some consumers is its lack of compatibility with RF streaming devices.
 However, if you're looking for a remote to control four devices such as a TV, DVD player, soundbar, and a satellite/cable box, this is a fantastic option.

 The Philips SRP9141A/27 is a basic universal remote that is a breeze to program and easy to operate.
-This unit works well on basic home entertainment systems that include TV, DVD, soundbar, and cable/satellite/streaming boxes.
-In acknowledgment of its intended use, the unit has a DVD open/close button that may seem unimportant but in fact, is quite convenient.
-Additionally, the unit boasts a primary audio function that automatically sets the volume control on the remote to whatever device is in operation at that time — simple, right?
+It works well on basic home entertainment systems that include TV, DVD, soundbar, and cable/satellite/streaming boxes.
+In acknowledgment of its intended use, the unit has a DVD open/close button that may seem unimportant but is actually quite convenient.
+Additionally, it boasts a primary audio function that automatically sets the volume control on the remote to whatever device is in operation at that time — simple, right?
 Additionally, at 5 ¾ inches long, the remote is just the right size to be easily operated with one hand.

 The SofaBaton U1 is a decent budget alternative to some of the more sophisticated devices on the market.
-Unlike most low-cost machines, this unit will manage up to 15 devices at a time.
+Unlike many low-cost models, this one will manage up to 15 devices at a time.
 To ease the inherent difficulty of multi-device programming, the U1 has a computer set-up option as well as an app.
 Additionally, the unit has an OLED screen that eases the burden of navigating between devices once the set-up is complete.